MDaly27/RainbowTable/README.md

 ## Features:

 - Intuitive interface for easy exploration of hash functions.
-- Color-coded visualization of input values and hash outputs.
+- Color-coded visualization of hash outputs.
 - Zoom feature to expand view.